 - Reproductive Technologies/ART/SCNT

 - Trophoblast Differentiation and Function

 - Uterine Biology: Endometrium, Fibroids

-You must indicate whether or not you would be willing, if selected, to give an Oral Presentation or Flash Talk.
-Choosing an oral presentation or flash talk does NOT ensure you will be selected for an oral or flash talk.
-Members of the Program and Awards Committees, as well as invited reviewers, will review all submitted abstracts.
-Outstanding abstracts that fit the topic of specific Symposia will be selected by the Program Committee for oral presentation.
+You are able to indicate whether you would be willing, if selected, to give an Oral Presentation or Poster Flash Talk.
+(Note: Choosing an oral presentation or flash talk does NOT ensure you will be selected for an oral or flash talk.)
+Members of the Program and Awards Committees, as well as invited reviewers, will review all submitted abstracts for scientific merit and content.
+Outstanding abstracts that fit the topic of specific Symposia sessions will be selected by the Program Committee for oral presentation.

 Education and Research Resources Posters: The SSR Program Committee encourages presentations on teaching methodologies, databases, and resources of interest to the reproductive biology community.
 These abstracts will be considered for poster presentation only.
 Submissions in this topic area will not count against the abstract limit for research presentations (i.e., you may present [be the first author of] both a research and an education and research resources abstract).
 Please contact the SSR Business Office if you have questions.

 All Abstracts Must Be Submitted Online

 The submission deadline is 11:59 PM (EST) on March 17th, 2022.
 Please see the Submission Procedures below for specific instructions.
 You will be able to save your submission-in-progress in the system; however, the submission must be uploaded and finalized by the submission deadline.